d13r/laravel-breadcrumbs/README.md

 ### Checking if a breadcrumb exists

 By default an exception will be thrown if the breadcrumb doesn't exist, so you know to add it.
-If you want suppress this you can call the following methods instead:
+If you want suppress this ...
+TODO

-- `Breadcrumbs::renderIfExists()` (returns an empty string)
-- `Breadcrumbs::generateIfExists()` (returns an empty array)

 Alternatively you can call `Breadcrumbs::exists('name')`, which returns a boolean.